Home

 Nickname: Sporus

 As an example of the problem - the picture above shows a statue identified as "Poppaea Sabina" on display in the Olympia Archaeological Museum in Greece.
-The exact date of both this statue and an accompanying one of Nero is uncertain, but it's vaguely estimated to be from the "2nd half of the 1st century", which does include the wedding of Nero and Sporus in Athens in AD67.
+The exact date of both this statue and an accompanying one of Nero is uncertain, but it's vaguely estimated to be from the "2nd half of the 1st century", which includes the wedding of Nero and Sporus in Athens in AD67.

 The statue may have been commissioned by Athens to gain favour with Nero by depicting his new wife.
-This possibility is greatly increased by the fact that the woman shown seems rather large and even ungainly in build and height, which doesn't fit well with surviving busts and references to the beauty of the first Poppaea, which suggest a much slighter woman.
+This possibility is increased by the fact that the woman shown seems rather large and even ungainly in build and height, which doesn't fit well with surviving busts and references to the beauty of the first Poppaea, which suggest a much slighter woman.
 Also, although the right breast is clearly defined under the tunic, she doesn't have the obvious rounded breasts that were the norm for statues of women during this period.
 However, there are other alternatives, e.g. the statue may show a priestess and the sculptor flattered the first Poppaea by copying a hairstyle that she was shown with on Roman coins.

-Distinguishing between the two Roman Empresses called Poppaea Sabina is difficult given Sporus' facial resemblance to and imitation of the first.
+Distinguishing between the two Roman Empresses called Poppaea Sabina is difficult given Sporus' facial resemblance to and subsequent imitation of the first.

-Applying facial recognition software to these two photos of busts of "Poppaea Sabina" gives a high likelihood that they are of the same person.
+Applying facial recognition software to the two photos above of busts of "Poppaea Sabina" gives a high likelihood that they are of the same person.
 However, looking beyond the face, the bust on the right shows a lighter built woman with smaller shoulders, although the neck is proportionally a little wider.
 Neither bust has an Adam's Apple, possibly confirming that Sporus was castrated before puberty.

 Overall, there is a reasonable probability that the left bust is of Sporus, whilst the right is of the earlier Empress Poppaea Sabina.

 In antiquity, busts and statues were often painted.
 This photo is a bust of 'Poppaea Sabina' that's on display at the Palazzo Massimo alle Terme.
 The photo has been tinted to give a better indication of how it might have originally appeared.
 It's almost certainly of the first Poppaea, not the second (aka Sporus).
-The neck is wide for a woman, and Sporus may actually have had a slimmer and longer kneck, despite being born male.
+The neck is wide for a woman, and Sporus may have actually had a slimmer and longer kneck, despite being born male.
 This seems to be a distinguishing feature between the two empresses in busts.

 This statue is described as "Empress Poppaea Sabina" and has her typical face but note the large hand, broad shoulders, and only a hint of breasts.
 The neck is also very different from the bust shown above.
 Overall, there is strong possibility that it is of Sporus.